Churches and monasteries

 Saint Dominic Monastery

 The St. Dominic Monastery was established in mid-13th century.
 At the beginning of the 14th century, a single-nave church was built with a Gothic bell tower.
 It is interesting that the wooden ceiling has beams placed in the form of a bottom of a ship.
 The main entrance with a lunette and a relief presenting the Mother of God in the middle, the beatified Augustin Kažotić and St. Mary Magdalene, a work of art of Nicola Dente, is in the Western church wall.
-Inside, on the Southern wall, there is the prominent tomb of the Sobota family, a work of Niccolò Fiorentino that in the mid-15th century was raised by Katarina Sobota after a tragic death of her husband and son.
+Inside, on the Southern wall, there is the prominent tomb of the Sobota family, a work of Niccolò Fiorentino that in the mid-15th century was raised by Katarina Sobota after the tragic death of her husband and son.

-The church walls are decorated with paintings with scenes from the lives of individual saints created by Palma Giovane (17th century), Jacob Constanti (16th century) and Giovanni Battista Argenti (17th century).
-Within the Monastery, there is an organised art collection in which, among others, there are works of art of Blaž Jurjev Trogiranin (15th century), a buckle in the shape of a medallion, Gothic reliquaries from the Dominican Church of St. Cross on Čiovo, a work of art of Trogir goldsmiths of the 15th century, ...
+The church walls are decorated with paintings with scenes from the lives of individual saints created by Palma Giovane (17th century), Jacob Constanti (16th century), and Giovanni Battista Argenti (17th century).
+Within the Monastery, there is an organized art collection in which, among others, there are works of art of Blaž Jurjev Trogiranin (15th century), a buckle in the shape of a medallion, Gothic reliquaries from the Dominican Church of St. Cross on Čiovo, a work of art of Trogir goldsmiths of the 15th century, ...

 The Church of Our Lady of Mount Carmel is mentioned in the Middle Ages; it was expanded in mid-17th century.
 Along with it, there was a brotherhood of the same name.
-Above the main entrance, the front board of the sarcophagus was secondarily used from mid-14th century, in the middle of which there is the relief of the crucified Christ, while on the sides there is the presentation of the Annunciation.
+Above the main entrance, the front board of the sarcophagus was secondarily used from the mid-14th century, in the middle of which there is the relief of the crucified Christ, while on the sides there is the presentation of the Annunciation.
 Inside there is the late Renaissance altar with an image of the Mother of God with the Child, while on the large altar there is the image by Konstantin Zane – Our Lady of Mount Carmel (17th century).

 All Saints Church was renovated at the end of the 17th century and is located between the Church of Our Lady of Mount Carmel and St. Dominic and, with it, there was a brotherhood of the same name.
 In the altar, there is an image, a work of art of Baldassare d' Anna of the 17th century.
 Due to it being decrepit, the Church was closed at the end of the 19th century, however, in the second half of the 20th century, it was used as a gallery.
 Today it is a souvenir shop.